Suped

 Where Suped fits

 Copy review and authentication review are separate jobs, but they meet in the inbox.
-A well-written automated response still struggles if the domain has broken SPF, DKIM, or DMARC.
-A perfectly authenticated message still performs poorly if the wording looks careless.
+A well-written automated response still struggles if the domain has broken SPF or DKIM authentication, or an ineffective DMARC policy.
+A correctly authenticated message can still perform poorly if the wording looks careless.

 Suped DMARC dashboard showing email volume, authentication health, and source breakdown

-Suped is useful when the question moves beyond punctuation and into delivery evidence.
-The DMARC dashboard shows which sources send as your domain, whether they authenticate correctly, and where failures come from.
+Suped is our DMARC reporting and email authentication platform.
+When the question moves beyond punctuation and into delivery evidence, the DMARC dashboard shows which sources send as your domain, whether they authenticate correctly, and where failures come from.
 That helps separate a copy issue from a sender configuration issue.

 Views from the trenches